supakitboon/AI_Agent/N8N/README.md

 ```
 5.)
 Click on the domain and copy the link

-### Step 3: run image file on Docker
+### Step 3: Run the image file on Docker
 1.)
 Click the image on the left panel

 2.)
 Run our image

 3.)
 Setup Optional Setting
-Fill this info
+Fill in this info
 ```
 - Container name: Myn8n #any name
 - Ports: 5555#any number